xor-lab/rafs-datasets/README.md

 # rafs-datasets
 Datasets for RAFS paper: Formulating and solving integrated order batching and routing in multi-depot AGV-assisted mixed-shelves warehouses

 There are four folders, distance, sku24, sku360, sku3240. sku24 means layout with 24 pods, sku360 means layout with 360 pods, sku3240 means layout with 3240 pods.
-In the distances folders gives the json format files for every layout.
+In the distances folder gives the json format files for every layout.

 **layout_xx.xml**: \
 Pods position, Robot beginning position, Stations position, Waypoint etc. \